-Choosing a child counselor takes some hard work and effort, but it also requires you to be willing to work with your child and perhaps make some sacrifices in the things that you want.
+Choosing a child counselor takes some hard work and effort, but it also requires you to be willing to work with your child and perhaps make some sacrifices for the things that you want.
 It is important to find someone with whom your child connects and with whom he/she feels comfortable.
-Of course, you want someone that you feel safe trusting with your child and someone that is qualified to treat your child as well, but you don't need to handpick the counselor entirely.
+Of course, you want someone that you feel safe trusting with your child and someone qualified to treat your child as well, but you don't need to handpick the counselor entirely.
 There needs to be some level of importance placed on the child as well.

 A mental health professional will help your child understand all of these things better.
-A good child counselor will help your child recognize the issues they face and how to overcome those issues.
+A good therapist will help your child recognize the issues they face and how to overcome those issues.
 No matter what you may think, these are not things that your child should go through alone, and they are not things that you are qualified to handle on your own either.
 These diagnoses or situations require professional help.

 The first step in choosing a counselor is looking at their qualifications.
 You want a therapist or counselor that has the educational qualifications to help your child.
 This means degrees and may also mean additional training specifically in child therapy.
 Make sure you check any qualifications that are presented to you and make sure you look for someone who has experience in the specific area your child needs help in.
 Whether that means a divorce counselor or an abuse counselor, you want to make sure they have worked with children who have gone through what your child is going through.

 You can find therapists by contacting the guidance counselor at your child's school or by speaking with friends and family members to get referrals and advice.
-You can even attend sessions, lectures or workshops that are held in your area to find out more about specific therapists and what they have to offer.
+You can even attend sessions, lectures, or workshops that are held in your area to find out more about specific therapists and what they have to offer.
 All of these things will help you narrow down your selection to the most qualified people and also the people that you feel the most comfortable with.
 Even though you aren't going to be a part of the session you need to feel comfortable putting your child in therapy with that person.

 Meeting with the therapist specifically is another important step in the process.
 You want to make sure that you know everything you can about them before you agree to set them in a meeting with your child.
 Ask questions about their educational background and any additional training.
 Ask specific questions about the things your child is struggling with and how they go about treatment for their patients.
 Ask about how frequently you will be able to talk with the counselor and find out how things are going.
 Making sure you know how each counselor does things is important.

-Make sure you talk to at least three counselors before you choose one that you think is the best option.
+Make sure you talk to at least three child therapists or counselors before you choose one that you think is the best option.
 If you only ever talk to one person, you're not going to get a good idea of what else is out there or whether that person is any good compared to others that are available.
 Be patient with each of your meetings and make sure that you communicate effectively with each therapist.
 Also, make sure that they can communicate effectively with you for each meeting.

 The next step is to make sure that your child is comfortable with them.
 If your child doesn't feel comfortable with their therapist, it doesn't matter how many degrees are on their walls or even how many awards they have won.
 Your child needs to be willing and able to open up to this person about their deepest and most closely held secrets and thoughts.
 If your child is unable to do that, the therapy will not help them.
 That means setting up an appointment with your child and the professional in question before making any concrete decisions.
 Make sure that the child is comfortable from the start.